Kent Intermediate School District

-Kent Intermediate School District (KISD) is a Educational Service Agency in Grand Rapids, Michigan.
+Kent Intermediate School District (KISD) is an Educational Service Agency in Grand Rapids, Michigan.

 The KISD provides services to twenty local public districts and to all non-public schools within its boundaries.
 Directly or indirectly, Kent ISD serves almost 400 schools, more than 120,000 students and 7,000 educators.

 Kent ISD also operates the Kent Career Technical Center that offers a variety of programs available for no cost for high school juniors and seniors.

 Campus

 Kent ISD features a large campus covering land between East Beltline, Knapp Street, and Leffingwell NE.
 Kent Career Technical Center occupies one of the five main buildings.
-Additionally, Kent Transition Center (KTC),Kent Innovation High and Kent Education Center-Beltline (KEC-Beltline) are located on the campus.
+Additionally, Kent Transition Center (KTC), Kent Innovation High and Kent Education Center-Beltline (KEC-Beltline) are located on the campus.

 MySchool@Kent

 Kent ISD also offers an online high school course known as MySchool@Kent.
 It is run through Apex Learning.